'Star Wars Jedi: Survivor' release date, trailer and everything we know so far

 That’s all we know so far about Star Wars Jedi: Survivor.
 We’ll likely hear more at some point this year, before it launches in 2023.

-In other gaming news, French developer and publisher Dontnod Entertainment has announced that it has news coming later today regarding its upcoming projects (May 31).
+In other gaming news, French developer and publisher Dontnod Entertainment has announced that it has news regarding its upcoming projects (May 31).